lextudio/pysnmp.com/docs/source/index.rst

    Internet, security and telecom protocols let alone data formats rely on ASN.1.

    The pyasn1 library deals with ASN.1 data structures in pure Python.

-This library is now maintained by `a separate organization on GitHub`_.
+   .. note:: This library is now maintained by `a separate organization on GitHub`_.

 Our history
 -----------